 Risks identified in our Audit Plan Commentary Valuation of land and buildings, council dwellings and investment properties (continued) Reviewing the valuation calculations for Poole High School and Linwood School highlighted incorrect guidance being used by the council's valuer with respect to MEA (modern equivalent asset) site areas to be used in valuation.
-The valuer had used incorrect school types for the basis of their site area calculations, and this resulted in inaccurate valuations.
-In the case of Poole High School, primary school areas per pupil from guidance were used, rather than secondary school rates which meant the valuation was understated.
-In the case of Linwood school, areas per pupil were used for standard schools, rather than rates for SEN schools, which meant the valuation was understated.
-The council's internal valuer is in the process of providing the audit team with revised valuations, so we can assess these for reasonableness and quantify the impact on the Land & Buildings balance.
-We were able to isolate these errors to the school assets considered on an alternative site area basis and therefore able to conclude this issue does not impact any further school assets. and 21/22 of 68%.
+The valuer had used incorrect school types for the basis of their site area calculations, and this resulted in inappropriate valuations.
+In the case of Poole High School, once revised by the valuer, the valuation increased from £33.681m to £35.545m (£1.864m increase).
+In the case of Linwood school once revised by the valuer, the valuation decreased from £15.122m to £13.316m (£1.864m decrease).
+From our review of the valuation of Avenue Road Car Park, we noted significant movement in valuation between 20/21 and 21/22 of 68% (decrease).
 The value had decreased significantly due to a lower gross income being used in valuation by the valuer in 21/22 than 20/21.
 We challenged the reasonableness of this and determined that the figure used by the valuer was inappropriate as it used estimated income that included the impact of periods impacted by the covid-19 pandemic, which artificially decreased car park income due to travel restrictions.
 The council's internal valuer is in the process of providing the audit team with a revised valuation, using a more suitable income figure, so we can assess this for reasonableness and quantify the impact on the Land & Buildings balance.
+Our review of the valuation for Somerford Primary School identified that incorrect age data had been input into the calculation by the valuer, which overstated the valuation.
+A revised valuation was prepared by Norse, which was £1.517m lower than the original, decreasing the value of the asset from £12.081m to £10.564m.
+Overall, in the accounts and FAR, the asset value moved by £1.809m, following double counting of the caretaker's bungalow (NBV of £0.292m before revaluation to £0.300m) in the draft accounts.
 Through our audit of the valuation of Highcliffe Castle, we were able to conclude that we were satisfied that the asset value was materially accurate, however we recommend that management discuss and review the inputs and assumptions for Highcliffe castle with their valuers in 22/23 to ensure they are comfortable with how these are applied, due to the highly unique nature of the asset and the breadth of assumptions that could be used, which could cause significant valuation swings in the future.
 From testing build costs and location factors applied in DRC valuations, we came across two assets (Broadstone Leisure Centre and Nuffield Waste Transfer Centre) where an oversight by the valuer had resulted in the build cost rate applied being uplifted twice by the suitable location factor in calculation, rather than once.
 This resulted in these valuations in total being £0.411m higher than expected.
 Due to the size of the error, no adjustment is proposed, however we wanted management to be aware of this inconsistency and ensure, through valuer enquiry, that these mistakes do not happen in the future.
 Out of the 15 DRC valuations tested, these were the only exceptions noted.